Folktales of North and European Variants in the United States

 When the early settlers, immigrants, and slaves came to North America, they brought their folktales with them from Europe, China, and West Africa.

-As they repeated their folktales, some of the tales took on an unmistakable North American flavor.
+As they repeated their folktales, some of the tales took on an unmistakable North American flavour.

 Indigenous to the continent are folktales told by Native Americans and tall tales that developed from the pioneer spirit of the young American country.